mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3818 Alien Module 1 - Aslan.md

 crater was wide enough to count as surface terrain.
 Ktolaihuihwouftairl could once again stand tall beside his fellow nobles.

-Since those days, another five thousand square kilometres of Yekhtia’s surface has been tented.
+Since those days, another five thousand square kilometers of Yekhtia’s surface has been tented.
 The tent material is strong enough to hold in a thin atmosphere and can heal small cuts and holes automatically but the inhabitants are extremely paranoid